The Pastoral Internship Program

 The Pastoral Internship Program at Grace Polaris Church seeks to develop and invest in potential ministry leaders who display godly character, giftedness, and interest in local church leadership.
 This is done by providing structured ministry opportunities and intentional personal investment for the intern.

 The Pastoral Internship Program program lasts approximately ten weeks (from early- to mid-May through early August) and is available for men enrolled in college or seminary.
 The goal of the program is to assist men in their preparation for ministry in a local church setting.
-It is not meant to be a comprehensive assessment of the participants’ gifts and abilities, but is rather designed to introduce them to the life of pastoral ministry.
+It is not meant to be a comprehensive assessment of the participants’ gifts and

 For over 53 years our church has been committed to Jesus Christ and to the proclamation of His Gospel, as expressed in our mission statement: